-The Information Consultant for the School of Humanities is Emma Burnett (Emma.Burnett@rhul.ac.uk)
+The Information Consultant for the School of Humanities is Emma Burnett and Victoria Falconer (humanitieslibrarians@rhul.ac.uk)

 6.2 Photocopying and printing

 The departmental printers and photocopier are reserved for staff use.
 Copier-printers (MFDs) for students are located in the Library, the Computer Centre and many PC labs, which will allow you to make copies in either black and white or colour.
 Further information is available here.